BibekBhusal0/task-manager/README.md

 ## 🧩 HeroUI Hackathon

-This project was built as a submission to the HeroUI Hackathon under.
+This project was built as a submission to the HeroUI Hackathon.

 ## 📜 License